Abbey Stadium (Swindon): History

-The BS Group became Stadia UK and then Gaming International, and after the closure of Walthamstow stadium in 2008 the track hosted the Arc competition.
-In 2018 the stadium signed a deal with Arena Racing Company to race a Monday, Wednesday and Friday matinée meeting every week.
-Later in 2018, the Arc competition was discontinued due to expected track changes, but following the sudden closure of Towcester, leading owner John Turner stepped in to save the Oaks with a late scheduling in December.
+In 2008, due to the closure of Walthamstow stadium, Abbey Stadium hosted the Arc competition.
+In 2018, Abbey Stadium signed a deal with Arena Racing Company to hold weekly matinée meetings on Monday, Wednesday and Friday.
+In 2018, the Arc competition was discontinued due to expected track changes, but following the sudden closure of Towcester Greyhound Stadium, leading owner John Turner stepped in to save the Oaks with a late scheduling in December.

-The stadium signed a new media rights five-year contract extension with Arena Racing Company to run from January 2025.
+Abbey Stadium signed a new media rights five-year contract extension with Arena Racing Company to run from January 2025.